All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Taratuli@Taratuli

 What is the anime Paprika (Paprika, 2006) about?
-Who might like this movie?
+Who might enjoy this film?

 19 Jan 10:22

 What is the anime Paprika (Paprika, 2006) about?
-Who might like this movie?
+Who might enjoy this film?

 Taratuli